clusterpedia-io/website/content/en/docs/features/raw-sql-query.md

 Raw SQL queries are currently in alpha and are not well protected against SQL injection, so you need to enable this feature via Feature Gate.

-And due to the introduction of the `AllowParameterizedSQLQuery` feature gate later, this feature gate has serious flaws in defending against SQL injection, and will be deprecated in future versions, and it is not recommended to use this feature gate.
+And due to the introduction of the `AllowParameterizedSQLQuery` Feature Gate later, this Feature Gate has serious flaws in defending against SQL injection, and will be deprecated in future versions, and it is not recommended to use this Feature Gate.

 {{% /alert %}}